ywwg/art-guidelines/legacy_grant_application.md

 * Contact Phone Number

 The following questions are not required but are helpful for our statistics:
-* Have you attended Firefly before?
-  * If so, how have you participated?
 * Have you been to a Burning Man Reginoal Event (besides Firefly) before?
   * If so, how have you participated?
 * Have you attended Burning Man before?
   * If so, how have you participated?
-* If you are awarded a Temple Grant, can we use your grant application as an example of a successful application next year?
+* If you are awarded a Legacy Grant, can we use your grant application as an example of a successful application next year?

 ### Grant Application